j-wyllie/DBMS/doc/design_decisions.md

 During runtime the 'database' will be kept in memory, with supporting functions.

 ### File Storage
-For the sake of readability JSON has been chosen for storing the donor data upon saving.
+For the sake of readability JSON has been chosen for storing the profile data upon saving.
 CSV usage was explored but found to be less readable to a user.
 * GSON library chosen for helping handle JSON related functions.